Philip III of Navarre: Accession as king

-The death of Charles, Joan's younger uncle, in February 1328 paved the way for Philip's accession to the throne of Navarre, as there was no longer anyone who could challenge the couple's right to it.
+The death of Joan's uncle Charles IV in February 1328 paved the way for Philip's accession to the throne of Navarre, as there was no longer anyone who could challenge the couple's right to it.
 The Navarrese, uncomfortable with repressive governors appointed from Paris, were pleased to see the personal union with France come to an end.
-They held a general assembly in March and again in May, recognizing Philip's wife as their sovereign.
-The ascension of the House of Évreux under Philip III is thus important as beginning of a new era in the history of Navarre, now once again free from the government of France.
+They held a general assembly at Puente la Reina on 13 March, electing Juan Martínez de Medrano and Juan Corbarán de Lehet as regents.
+Philip's sister, the widowed Queen Joan, gave birth to Charles's daughter Blanche on 1 April.
+Her birth made it clear that the direct male line of the royal Capetian dynasty of France had become extinct with Charles IV's death.
+In May, the Navarrese assembly recognized Philip's wife as their sovereign.
+The ascension of the House of Évreux under Philip III is thus important as the beginning of a new era in the history of Navarre, now once again free from the government of France.

 While Joan's hereditary right to the crown was universally recognized by the Estates, Philip's future role was not clear.
 Joan alone was invited to the capital Pamplona to assume government on her uncle's death.
 Philip was entirely ignored but determined to assert his own authority.
-The spouses negotiated with the Estates separately in July, and on 22 August Pope John XXII issued a bull confirming Philip as King of Navarre.
+The spouses negotiated with the Estates separately in July, and on 22 August Pope John XXII issued a bull confirming Philip as the king of Navarre.
 Of particular concern was Philip's role in the forthcoming coronation.
 The Estates insisted that Joan alone, as "the natural lady", would be raised on the shield and crowned and that "no one can be raised up if they are not the natural lord".
 They nevertheless agreed to allow Philip to take part in the government.
 Philip was dissatisfied, believing that his position would be undermined if he were not crowned alongside Joan.
 The couple's legates invoked the New Testament in support of Philip's rights as "husband and head", while also stressing that Joan as sovereign wished him to be crowned and to have more power as her co-ruler.